axanthos/orange3-textable-prototypes/doc/widgets/transletto.rst

 *Widget needs input*
     A text segmentation should be input into the widget for translation.

-*An error occured*
+*Translation failed*
     An error occurs when the translator cannot complete the translation.
+Please try changing the translation service or languages.